 Yi Peng International is the event held near Maejo University by Lanna Dhutanka which is a Buddhist organization that promotes the practice of meditation.
 The lantern release here is a fundraiser with the profits going towards the welfare of the local hill tribe communities.

-Tickets to this mass release come with one lantern and a buffet dinner.
+Tickets to this mass release come with one lantern.
 As this event is hosted by a Buddhist organization it has more of a religious focus.
 Yi Peng international offers 3000 seats and includes the Buddhist release ritual and group meditation.

 Tickets for the Yi Peng International lantern release usually go on sale around 2 months before the event and sell out within two weeks.
 If you are planning on attending this event, it's important to check the website regularly.